Diversity & Inclusion

 Litigation, Securities Enforcement and White Collar Criminal Defense

 Jack DiCanio is the head of litigation in Skadden’s Palo Alto office.
 Mr. DiCanio’s distinguished career, which began in the United States Attorney’s Office for the Central District of California, encompasses a diverse trial practice focusing on complex, high-stakes federal and state court litigation, as well as white collar defense.

 Mr. DiCanio is annually ranked in Chambers USA’s prestigious Band 1, along with Skadden’s West Coast Litigation practice.
 He also is recognized in other publications for his successes on behalf of his clients, including by The Best Lawyers in America.
 He was named by Who’s Who Legal and Global Investigations Review’s Investigations 2016 as one of the country’s leading investigations attorneys.
 The publications’ list cited client commentary calling Mr. DiCanio “a ‘tremendous litigator’ whose investigations counsel is much valued by clients.”
 Skadden had more attorneys on the list than any other firm.

 Some of Mr. DiCanio’s matters include representing:

-Mr. Dicanio’s other clients have included: American Apparel; the cities of Burbank and Glendale in California; Farmers Insurance Group; Highland Fairview Properties; Intuitive Surgical, Inc.; Occidental Petroleum; Questcor Pharmaceuticals, Inc.; Sony Computer Entertainment; Tessera Technologies, Inc.; Visa International; and Zurich Insurance Group.
+Mr. Dicanio’s other clients have included: American Apparel; the cities of Burbank and Glendale in California; Farmers Insurance Group; Intel Corporation; Intuitive Surgical, Inc.; Occidental Petroleum; Questcor Pharmaceuticals, Inc.; Sempra Energy; Sony Computer Entertainment; Tessera Technologies, Inc.; Visa International; the Walt Disney Company; and Zurich Insurance Group.

 Mr. DiCanio also has represented the boards of directors and board committees of Intel Corporation, Hewlett-Packard Company, KLA-Tencor Corporate and PG&E Corporation.